 The windows around this part of the building are double co-joined curves – an expensive innovation, but this design allows the products to be seen clearly rather than be hindered by reflections from the street.
 The glass would have been installed in the late 1930s by Pollards, the go-to shop-fitting company of that era who had 'imported' this curved glass idea from the US.I went back in April and took some more photos.
 With all the furniture removed this gave clear views across the store space of the windows.
 Really good infitity shots are to be had from the exterior where mirrored end panels along the top sections repeat the curves.

 And then, of course, we have what is possibly the best-known example of these windows at Joseph Emberton's marvellous building for Alexander Simpson, a stone's throw from Piccadilly Circus.
 It opened in 1936 selling Simpson's range of men's clothing and is today home to Waterstone's bookshop.
-Here we a have a row on single deep curves, again with the mirrored ends.
+Here we a have two sets of single deep curves, again with the mirrored ends.
 During the Christmas 2018 period part of the windows were damaged and suffered huge cracks, as shown below protected by thick adhesive plasitc sheets.
 This being a Grade I listed building, the glass has since been replaced.
 Phew.

-And the fourth/last London example, unless someone can tell me where to find others, is on the old gas showroom on Crouch End Broadway, today home to Barclays Bank, where there are double shallow curves along both sides of the building.
+The fourth/last London example, unless someone can tell me where to find others, is on the old gas showroom on Crouch End Broadway, today home to Barclays Bank, where double shallow curves meet and point towards us along both sides of the building.
+No Pollards markers to be found but there's some really nice Art Deco geometric metalwork at low level.

 Edward Pollard, shopfitter, company founded 1895.
 Listed at 134E+F Kingsland Rd, E2, as E.Pollard.
 1906 moved to 29 Clerkenwell Rd.
 In 1913 E. Pollard & Co. designed and fitted Carreras Piccadilly shop. c1919 built a factory in Highbury.
 1920s showrooms at 299 Oxford St (branches in Bristol, Manchester, Glasgow, Dublin).
 By 1923 E. Pollard & Co.Ltd also have second Clerkenwell premises at 158-187 St John St (Hammond+Champness lifts building, rebuilt 1925-27).
 1967 Pollard Group relocated to Basingstoke.